werteninadra/djangoartgrpnova/backend/README.md

-This is the backend for the djangoartgrpnova project.
+//This is the backend for the djangoartgrpnova project.

 Project structure (important parts):